Links

 ICA API endpoints

-On this site the user have a list of all available API endpoints for ICA.
-To use it, one has to obtain the API-Key from the Illumina ICA portal.
+On this site there is a list of all available API endpoints for ICA.
+To use it, obtain the API-Key from the Illumina ICA portal.

 Starting a Nextflow pipeline using the API

-To start a Nextflow pipeline using the API one has to use the endpoint /api/projects/{projectId}/analysis:nextflow.
-One has to provide the projectID and the reference body in JSON format containing userReference, pipelineId, analysisInput etc. Two parameters activationCodeDetailId and analysisStorageId have to be retrieved using the API endpoint api/activationCodes:findBestMatchingForNextflow from Entitlement Detail section in Swagger.
-Here an example
+To start a Nextflow pipeline using the API, use the endpoint /api/projects/{projectId}/analysis:nextflow.
+Provide the projectID and the reference body in JSON format containing userReference, pipelineId, analysisInput etc. Two parameters activationCodeDetailId and analysisStorageId have to be retrieved using the API endpoint api/activationCodes:findBestMatchingForNextflow from Entitlement Detail section in Swagger.
+For example:

 {